motebus/ultrabook/Ultranet Apps/fbuilder/Twin Clocking Guide.md

 * Try to modify rest of the timestamps yourself

 #### Payload

 <img src="https://i.imgur.com/1M8lEsY.png" width=700 height=300>

-* Double click the first "payload" node and fill the following codes in mail-box icon
+* The first "payload" node and fill the following codes in mail-box icon

 ```
 {